spectralliaisons/adventuremap/README.md

 }
 ```

 6. Run `gps/python/process_places.ipynb`.
 This is the data file for placing images, audio, KML on Google Maps.
-If your directories are syntactically kosher, this python script will generate info.json files for every directory in gps/Places/.
+If your directories are syntactically kosher, this python script will generate info.json files for every directory in gps/s3/.
 Info.json is loaded in  `script/gpstracker.js `.

-7. Upload Places/ to Amazon AWS (the url of the variable `origin` in gpstracker) at gps/Places/ and make the new place directory publicly visible.
+7. Upload `gps/s3/` to Amazon AWS (the url of the variable `origin` in gpstracker) and make the new place directory publicly visible.
 Google Maps API needs kml to be hosted from a publicly-visible location.
 Even during development, it's necessary to upload your new place directory and make sure it is publicly visible.
+Technically, we only need kml to be public (not images, audio, json), but I'd rather let `gpstracker.js` get all resources from one url rather than splitting resources.

 TODO:
 - [ ] Use MapBox instead of Google Maps?
 GeoJSON will need to be used instead of kml, but [caltopo](https://caltopo.com/m/A912) can export this.
 Or [convert them](https://mapbox.github.io/togeojson/).